 Other disorders in the fetus, such as infections or a genetic disorder

-However, about half the time, the cause is unknown.
+However, almost half the time, the cause is unknown.

 Too much amniotic fluid can lead to several problems:

 Labor may begin early—before 37 weeks of pregnancy (preterm labor Prelabor Rupture of the Membranes (PROM) Prelabor rupture of the membranes is the leaking of amniotic fluid from around the fetus at any time before labor starts.
 After the membranes rupture, labor often soon follows.
 If labor does... read more ).

 The membranes around the fetus may rupture too soon (called premature rupture of the membranes Prelabor Rupture of the Membranes (PROM) Prelabor rupture of the membranes is the leaking of amniotic fluid from around the fetus at any time before labor starts.
 After the membranes rupture, labor often soon follows.
 If labor does... read more ).

 The fetus may be in an abnormal position or presentation Fetal Presentation, Position, and Lie (Including Breech Presentation) During pregnancy, the fetus can be positioned in many different ways inside the mother's uterus.
 The fetus may be head up or down or facing the mother's back or front.
 At first, the fetus can... read more , sometimes requiring cesarean delivery Cesarean Delivery Cesarean delivery is surgical delivery of a baby by incision through a woman’s abdomen and uterus.
 In the United States, up to 30% of deliveries are cesarean.
 Doctors use a cesarean delivery... read more .